monolyth-php/croney/README.md

 changes between runs will invalidate any existing locks.

 ## Error handling
-You can pass an instance of `Monolog\Logger` as an argument to the `Scheduler` constructor.
+You can pass an instance of `Psr\Log\LoggerInterface` as an argument to the `Scheduler` constructor.
 This will then be used to log any messages triggered by tasks, in the way that you specified.

-If no logger was defined, all messages go to `STDERR`.
+If no logger was defined, all messages go to `STDOUT` or `STDERR`.

-The logger is available inside task callables via `$this->logger`, so individual tasks can also log to whatever you configured it with.
+Should your individual tasks also need logging, you'll need to supply them with their own instance of a logger.

 ## Development
 During development, you probably want to run tasks when testing (not just at a